nicholas-owen/rdm-calendar/data/README.md

-# Events Calendar
+# Conference and Event Calendar

-Welcome to the Events Calendar, a curated list of conferences and events relevant to the digital research technology professional (dRTP) community.
+Welcome to the Conference and Event Calendar, a curated list of conferences and events relevant to the digital research technology professional (dRTP) community.

 ## Purpose